Cultural Capital of the Eastern Shore

 3 See A Show at the Avalon Theatre

 The Avalon Theatre, an Art Deco gem, is the go-to place to catch live music and theater.
-There are also free outdoor performances in downtown Easton and musical events like the Chamber Music Festival and the Monty Alexander Jazz Festival throughout the summer.
+There are also free outdoor performances in downtown Easton and musical events like the Chamber Music Festival throughout the summer.

 4 Plein Air Easton Art Festival